 3.4.2 Computations of upper-air observations shall be in accordance with the Technical Regulations (WMO-No. 49), Volume I, Part III, 1.2.1 - 1.2.3, based on the description provided in the Guide to Meteorological Instruments and Methods of Observation (WMO-No.8), Part I, 1, 12, particularly 12.9.1, and the relevant definitions of physical functions and values of constants given in ISO 2533.

-3.4.3 At an upper-air synoptic station, upper-wind observations should be made by tracking of the fast-ascending free balloon by electronic means (such as radio theodolite, radar or NAVAID).

-Note: At stations where the skies are generally clear, upper winds may be determined by optical tracking of a balloon.

-3.4.4 Each upper-air station should have an appropriate manual of instructions.
+3.4.3 navaid tracking systems

+3.4.4

-3.4.5 Each upper-air synoptic station shall promptly report any changes in the types of radiosonde and windfinding systems in operational use to the Secretariat for communication to all Members, at least on a quarterly basis.
+3.4.5 Each upper-air synoptic station shall promptly report any changes in the types of radiosonde and windfinding systems in operational use to the Secretariat for communication to all Members, in accordance with 2.5.

-3.4.6 International comparisons of widely used radiosonde types shall be made at least once every four years.
+3.4.6

-3.4.7 New radiosonde types should be compared with sondes accepted as having the most stable and accurate performance before adoption for operational use.
+3.4.7 Members shall ensure that new radiosonde types are compared with sondes accepted as having the most stable and accurate performance before adoption for operational use.

-3.4.8 At a meteorological reconnaissance aircraft station, electronic means (NAVAID) should be used when a vertical profile of upper winds is to be determined by means of a dropsonde.

-ATTACHMENT III.1. automatic weather station METADATA required for operational purposes
+3.4.8

+XXX

 Note: The Manual on the WMO Integrated Global Observing System specifies the WIGOS metadata standard, defined in its Appendix 2.4 and detailed in The WIGOS Metadata Standard (WMO-No. 1192), for all WIGOS observations.
 This attachment provides further details relevant only to automatic weather stations.